 The CS Kerberos password is a leftover/workaround being used during the 2017-18 OIM and file system migration.
 For new accounts created after August, 2017, this password is stored in ~/.initial-kpasswd.

 *Users who've setup their CS account prior to August, 2017, would know this as their *old* CS login password or CS Kerberos Password.

-You wil need to know your current Brown Account password.
+For new accounts created after August, 2017, your CS Kerberos password is in ~/.initial-kpasswd.
 You do not need to know your current LDAP password to change your LDAP password.